Botulinum Toxin (Botox™) Treatment for Gummy Smiles

 • Not suitable if you are currently taking certain medicines.

-• If you have previously experienced adverse reactions to any botulinum toxin treatment.
+• Not suitable if you have previously experienced adverse reactions to any botulinum toxin treatment.

-• Treatment is not recommended if you are suffering from any skin infection in or near the treatment area or are unwell in any way (even a cold).
+• You are suffering from any skin infection in or near the treatment area, or are unwell in any way (even a cold).

-• If you are currently or have recently completed a course of Roacutane (acne treatment) in the last 18 months.
+• You are currently taking or have recently completed a course of Roacutane (acne treatment) in the last 18 months.

 • If you are planning to attend a special event when a bruise, should it occur, would be unacceptable to you.

-• If you are planning to attend an important event and any adverse event described would be unacceptable to you, discuss with your clinician in advance of having treatment.
+• If you are planning to attend an important event and any adverse event described would be unacceptable to you, discuss this with your clinician ahead of your treatment.

-• Vigorous exercise, sun exposure, sun beds, sauna should be avoided for 48 hours, or as advised by your clinician, after treatment.
+• Vigorous exercise, sun exposure, sun beds, and saunas should be avoided for 48 hours, or as advised by your clinician, after treatment.

-If you are at all concerned about symptoms you were not expecting or not happy with, please contact the practitioner for advice.
-If necessary an appointment will be made for you to be seen.
+If you are at all concerned about symptoms you were not expecting or are not happy with, please contact your practitioner for advice.
+If necessary, an appointment will be made for you to be seen.

 • Bruising